aws-samples/aws-hpc-tutorials/content/05-AWS Batch/03-create-docker-repo.md

 You should see a set of four commands similar to the following.
 ![AWS Batch](/images/aws-batch/create-repo-4.png)

-2. Cut and paste each of the commands shown above into a teminal window on your Cloud9 instance and execute them.
+2. Cut and paste each of the commands for your repository (similar to those shown above) into a teminal on your Cloud9 instance and execute them.
 {{% notice info %}}
-   You can safely skip the second command as you have previously built and tested our container image.
+   You can safely skip the second command as you have previously built your container image.
 {{% /notice %}}

-   The commands have the the following actions:
+   The commands have the the following effects:

 - The first command obtains your credentials and logs into the repository.

-- The second command builds and tags the container image from the definition contained in the the file named Dockerfile in the current directory.
+- The second command builds and tags the container image from the definition contained in the Dockerfile in the current directory.

 - The third command tags the image in the reposiory.

 - The fourth command "pushes" (uploads) the image to the repository.

-3. After successfully executing those commands, if you click on your repository you will see the image stress-ng:latest image that you just pushed.
+3. After successfully executing these commands, if you click on your repository you will see the image stress-ng:latest image that you just pushed.
 ![AWS Batch](/images/aws-batch/create-repo-5.png)

 4. Click on the icon next to "Copy URI" to copy the URI of your container image.